marcanuy/simpleit.rocks/docs/ruby/jekyll/tutorials/_posts/2017-04-24-having-pretty-urls-in-a-jekyll-website-hosted-in-amazon-s3.md

 ---
+title: Host a Jekyll Website With Pretty Urls In Amazon S3
-description: Deploy a Jekyll website to Amazon S3 having its URLs without extensions (.html)
+description: How to host and deploy a Jekyll website to AWS S3 having its URLs without extensions (.html)
 ---

 ## Overview